The Hills Have Eyes 2: Marketing

 A one-minute teaser trailer was released on December 12, 2006.
 The teaser featured "Insect Eyes", a song by indie folk recording artist Devendra Banhart.
 In addition, the Fox Atomic website released a series of clips with an introduction by Wes Craven.

 A graphic novel titled The Hills Have Eyes: The Beginning was published by Fox Atomic Comics to accompany the release of the film; it was released July 3, 2007.

+Theatrical

+The Hills Have Eyes 2 was released in theatres on March 23, 2007.

+Home media

+The film was released on DVD on July 17, 2007, by 20th Century Fox Home Entertainment.
+It also grossed over $30 million in domestic DVD sales, for a total of $67,915,885.

 Reception

+Box office

 The total gross at the box office of The Hills Have Eyes 2 was $37.6 million, about half of the original's total gross.